McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 > #### **Hack!**
 >
-> To facilitate the use of _ott ids_ later, you can name the rows of your match_names object.
+> To facilitate the use of _ott ids_ later, you can name the rows of your "match_names" object.
 >
 >
 > ~~~